Staying in Thailand’s vibrant capital

 - Dress respectfully at the temples.
 Make sure your shoulders and knees are covered in religious surroundings.

-- Wifi is widely available in hotels and cafes, and it’s usually very fast.
+- Wifi is widely available in hotels and cafés, and it’s usually very fast.
 If you need internet access elsewhere for services like Grab and Bolt, consider buying a local SIM card or eSIM with data.
-It’s affordable and easy to obtain.
+It’s affordable and easy to get hold of.
 We’ve previously used Airalo (adlink) with great success.

 - The sun is strong.
 Remember your sun protection and stay in the shade during the hottest hours in the middle of the day.